Kequc/getinbox-sdk/README.md

 ## Events

-In addition to the standard events returned by [passage-rpc](https://www.npmjs.com/package/passage-rpc).
+In addition to the standard events returned by [npm passage-rpc](https://www.npmjs.com/package/passage-rpc).

 | event | params | description |
 | - | - | - |